 How Is ADHD Diagnosed?

 If you think your child has ADHD, make an appointment with your child's doctor.
-He or she will give your child a check-up, including vision and hearing, to be sure something else isn't causing the symptoms.
-The doctor can refer you to a child psychologist or psychiatrist if needed.
+They will do a checkup, including a vision and hearing check, to be sure something else isn't causing the symptoms.

 To diagnose ADHD, doctors start by asking about a child's health, behavior, and activity.
 They talk with parents and kids about the things they have noticed.
 Your doctor might ask you to complete checklists about your child's behavior, and might ask you to give your child's teacher a checklist too.

-After gathering this information, doctors diagnose ADHD if it's clear that:
+After gettng this information, doctors diagnose ADHD if it's clear that:

 - The behaviors have been going on since the child was young.

-- Distractibility, hyperactivity, and impulsivity affect the child at school and at home.
+- The behaviors affect the child at school and at home.

 - A health check shows that another health or learning issue isn't causing the problems.